 In research done by Aberdeen Group and cited by SuperOffice, companies with the strongest omnichannel customer engagement strategies retain an average of 89% of their customers.
 As compared to 33% for companies with weak omnichannel strategies.
 Therefore, credit unions need to work on their omnichannel member engagement strategies, to do this they need to integrate efficient mobile apps.
 These apps need to be fast, simple and secure while offering customized rewards programs for their members.

 5. Embracing automation for greater efficiency

 Finally, to execute the strategies involving data analytics and omnichannel customer engagement, credit unions need to automate their processes.
 Hyper-personalization would be impossible to achieve without a system in place that does it in an accurate and systematic manner.
 This might sound daunting, but the truth is that companies that offer in-built automation can be the perfect solution for your worries.

 According to a recent consumer banking trends study, the deployment of chatbots will save the banking industry $7.3 billion in annual customer service costs by 2023.
 This means that heavily automated processes will be at the forefront of financial institution growth and development.
 Starting small-scale automated workflows for member acquisition and engagement strategically increases credit union membership growth.
 Automation and data analytics go hand in hand.
 Capturing data and applying it is crucial to compete with existing corporates that have these processes in place.

-Ultimately credit union membership growth in 2021 is going to depend on integrating these strategies well.
+Ultimately credit union membership growth in 2022 will depend on integrating these strategies well.
 Thankfully, credit unions have an edge when compared to banks due to their community-based operations.
 As stated previously, members of credit unions are deeply interested in continuing their membership journeys – all if credit unions revamp and restructure to increase consumer satisfaction.